alecchangod/discord-rushia-bot/README.md

 Example: =ping
 By default, the prefix is "=".
 You can change that with the setprefix command.

+- bl - blacklist some words and delete it when detected REQUIRE MANAGE MESSAGES PERMISSION TO USE
+- Useage: {prefix}bl add/del {word}
 - getprefix - get your current prefix detail. (who set it, when, what is it)
 - help - get commands name and description(still working on it right now)
 - ping - get the ping of the bot